androbaza/Xsight-heart-rate/logs/Andrey-logs.md

 * Pushbutton [connection](https://www.youtube.com/watch?v=ehzrPl5cNCc) and code to run and finish the main loop.
    * Required: 1kOhm resistor, connect one leg of resistor to 3.3V through pushbutton leg, another leg to GND.
    * [code](https://github.com/androbaza/Xsight-heart-rate/blob/main/resources/main_loop/main.py#L39): after the loop is run, wait for the button push, and enter video recording/inference state.
    * Possible problem: need another button to control on/off state of the "inference button loop".
-Need to discuss this with the team for the device opeartion to be logical.
+Need to discuss this with the team for the device operation to be logical.

 ![circuit](https://github.com/androbaza/Xsight-heart-rate/blob/main/resources/screenshots/pushbutton_circuit.png)